emonney/QuickApp/README.md

 ## Contribution

 QuickApp is actively maintained by [Ebenezer Monney](https://github.com/emonney) on [GitHub](https://github.com/emonney/QuickApp).
 You can support it by
-*   Submitted your changes/improvements/features using pull requests
+*   Submitting your changes/improvements/features using pull requests
 *   Suggesting ideas or areas of improvements
 *   Encouraging the developers by rating it/starring it
 *   Linking to it and recommending it to others